rtyler/brokenco.de/_posts/2018-09-04-minikube-vmdriver-none.md

 for other work.

 To stop this, at least temporarily, stop the `kubelet` service with:
 `service kubelet stop` when you're not exclusively using `minikube`.
+As noted by those who maintain the minikube repo (https://github.com/kubernetes/minikube/blob/master/docs/vmdriver-none.md)

 ---